mui/material-ui/docs/pages/blog/mui-material-v5-3.md

 ## Experimental `sx` function

-Initially, `sx` is designed to be a prop that you can inject style with shorthand notation to the component created by `styled` API:
+Initially, `sx` was designed to be a prop that enables you to inject styles with a shorthand notation to components created with the `styled` API:

 ```jsx
 import { styled } from '@mui/material/styles';